rm-hull/nostalgia/word-invaders/README.md

-It was an educational game, designed to help children with dyslexia: The invaders were word parts like 'ear', 'ir', 'or', 'are', 'our', and so on, and the child was given a partial word like S---CH and had to shoot the correct invader that fitted the world.
+It was an educational game, designed to help children with dyslexia: The invaders were word parts like 'ear', 'ir', 'or', 'are', 'our', and so on, and the child was given a partial word like S---CH and had to shoot the correct invader that fitted the word.

 ![BBC Master Compact](http://www.mjpye.org.uk/images/other/masterc.jpg)